Information governance

 Information governance, or IG, is the overall strategy for information at an organization.
 Information governance balances the risk that information presents with the value that information provides.
 Information governance helps with legal compliance, operational transparency, and reducing expenditures associated with legal discovery.
 An organization can establish a consistent and logical framework for employees to handle data through their information governance policies and procedures.
-These policies guide proper behavior regarding how organizations and their employees handle information whether it is physically or electronically created (ESI).
+These policies guide proper behavior regarding how organizations and their employees handle information whether it is physically or electronically.

 Information governance encompasses more than traditional records management.
 It incorporates information security and protection, compliance, data quality, data governance, electronic discovery, risk management, privacy, data storage and archiving, knowledge management, business operations and management, audit, analytics, IT management, master data management, enterprise architecture, business intelligence, big data, data science, and finance.

 History

 Records management

 Records management deals with the creation, retention and storage and disposition of records.
 A record can either be a physical, tangible object, or digital information such as a database, application data, and e-mail.
 The lifecycle was historically viewed as the point of creation to the eventual disposal of a record.
 As data generation exploded in recent decades, and regulations and compliance issues increased, traditional records management failed to keep pace.
 A more comprehensive platform for managing records and information became necessary to address all phases of the lifecycle, which led to the advent of information governance.

 In 2003 the Department of Health in England introduced the concept of broad-based information governance into the National Health Service, publishing version 1 of an online performance assessment tool with supporting guidance.
 The NHS IG Toolkit is now used by over 30,000 NHS and partner organisations, supported by an e-learning platform with some 650,000 users.
 In 2010 Logan and Lomas took up the theme of IG more holistically, publishing on how different disciplines needed to come together to better manage information.
 Lomas produced teaching in this domain, with Smallwood later providing a key textbook in this domain.

 Professionally, in this context 2008, ARMA International introduced the Generally Accepted Recordkeeping Principles®, or "The Principles" and in 2015 the subsequent "The Principles" Information Governance Maturity Model.
 "The Principles" identify the critical hallmarks of information governance.
 As such, they apply to all sizes of organizations, in all types of industries, and in both the private and public sectors.
 Multi-national organizations can also use "The Principles" to establish consistent practices across a variety of business units.
 ARMA International recognized that a clear statement of "Generally Accepted Recordkeeping Principles®" ("The Principles") would guide: